Open Protocol (OP)

-Electric vehicle (EV) charging stations communicate through the Internet to management software for the purposes of operating and controlling the charge stations.
-OCPP is an internationally established open protocol for the communication between EV charge stations and charge station networks (akin to a cell phone service provider).
+Electric Vehicle Charging Statins (EVCS) communicate through the 4GLTE Cloud-based networks to management software for the purposes of operating and controlling the charge stations.
+OP is an internationally established open protocol for the communication between EV charge stations and charge station networks (akin to a cell phone service provider).

 OCPP tells the charging station to communicate and send data to a particular EV charging company’s charge station management software .
 That charge station management software is the major component.

 We have created the industry’s most flexible EV charging management and application platform.
 OCPP can manage large numbers of geographically dispersed charge station assets and provide the following management features and capabilities:

 - Locate EV charging stations

 - Set, manage, and update access control lists

 - Set charging pricing and tariffs for usage

 - Update charge station control software and firmware remotely

 - Reserve EV charging stations

 An EV charge station network is necessary to monitor charge station up-time, control access to charging, enable payment processing, capture driver and usage data for reporting, and to integrate with enterprise software systems beyond the charge station network – including utilities, building management systems, HR systems, customer loyalty programs, and other charge station networks.